Leader-board/OA-and-Interviews/Online Assessments.md

 A good idea is to start from an inefficient solution and work your way upwards, improving the complexity along the way.
 You could find out (for HackerRank) that a supposedly inefficient solution actually works well!
-Also note that while an inefficient but working solutions will get you some points, an efficient but broken solution is useless as no marks are given for “effort”.
+Also note that while an inefficient but working solution will get you some points, an efficient but broken solution is useless as no marks are given for “effort” (in general).
 Plus you can often “game” the system a bit in such cases to collect a few more points by leveraging the properties of edge cases, for instance.